Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   2606:4700:4700::1111) could restrict the resolvers available to the user.
-The extent of the risk to end user privacy is highly dependent on the specific network and user context; a user on a network that is known to perform surveillance would be compromised if they could not access such services whereas a user on a trusted network might have no privacy motivation to do so.
+The extent of the risk to end user privacy is highly dependent on the specific network and user context; a user on a network that is known to perform surveillance would be compromised if they could not access such services, whereas a user on a trusted network might have no privacy motivation to do so.